greatdave1121/python-demos/README.md

 - Banking Program (A simple program that checks balance, make deposits and withdrawals)
 - zigzag.py (A simple program that draws a zigzag with an infinite loop)
 - magic8Ball2.py
+- A simple program that creates an initial dictionary and stores it in birthdays

 ## Usage